bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 ### Benefits of the component model

-Putting all of the pieces together: the component model is a way of writing WebAssembly modules that interact with each other only through exports and imports of functions whose types are expressed using WIT.
+Putting all of the pieces together: the component model introduces a binary WebAssembly format that encapsulates WebAssembly modules.
+This format enables the construction of WebAssembly modules that interact with each other only through exports and imports of functions whose types are expressed using WIT.